ToiLaKiet/podcast-listening-minutes-prediction/README.md

 :)) but the performance is very poor. this is my first competition finished

-this work lacks deeper feature insights. i think i did not perform well in combining features together or making the features become more meaningful
+this work of mine lacks deeper feature engineer and analytics. i think i did not perform well in combining features together or making the features become more meaningful